Zeeb270/arlanda-airport-arrival-dashboard/README.md

 The project investigates how aircraft arrival trajectories can be analysed to support environmental and operational efficiency assessment in terminal airspace.
 It combines trajectory reconstruction, OpenAP-based fuel and CO₂ estimation, weather context, runway-flow analysis, CDO-style scenario testing, interactive visualization, and natural-language dashboard explanation.

-This repository is designed as a serious aviation analytics portfolio project for review by aviation researchers, air traffic management specialists, environmental analysts, software engineers, and future contributors.
+This repository presents an aviation analytics portfolio project designed for review by aviation researchers, air traffic management specialists, environmental analysts, software engineers, and future contributors.

 Link to live Dashboard: https://arlanda-airport-arrival-dashboard.vercel.app/